McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 4. When prompted on whether you want the title added to mkv or filename, type in `yes` or `y`.

 Note:
-You can now make the program use a separate list of titles in the mkv and filename.
-To do so, create a separate list of mkv titles named `mkvtitles.txt`.
+You can now make the script use a separate list of titles in the mkv and filename.
+To do so, create a separate list of titles named `mkvtitles.txt`.
+These will be muxed in as the titles of the mkv files.

 ## Episode Number Modifiers

-Use this if you want the episode number in the script to be offset by a certain amount each time (eg. if you're muxing releases that use different episode numbers).
+Do this if you want the episode number in the script to be offset by a certain amount each time (eg. if you're muxing releases that use different episode numbers):

-Put `MOD()` with the offset in the brackets after any instance of EPNUM that you want to change in the options file.
+- Put `MOD()` with the offset in the brackets after any instance of EPNUM that you want to change in the options file.

-For example, all my input files say "Episode 31", "Episode 32", but I want the episode numbers in my output file to be "Episode 01", "Episode 02", and so on.
+- For example, all my input files say "Episode 31", "Episode 32", but I want the episode numbers in my output file to be "Episode 01", "Episode 02", and so on.
 To do so, I would edit any instance of `EPNUM` that I would want to offset to `EPNUMMOD(-30)` in the options file.

-If you want the episode numbers in the mkv title changed, just put `MOD()` with your offset number in the brackets anywhere in the title field.
+- If you want the episode numbers in the mkv title changed, just put `MOD()` with your offset number in the brackets anywhere in the title field.

 ## Attachments

-If you want to attach different font files for each episode, you can create a folder for each episode, with the files for each episode in their respective folders.
+Do this if you want to attach different font files for each episode:

+- Create a separate folder for each episode, with the files for each episode in their respective folders.

-(eg. if you have different fonts for episodes 1 and 2, make folders called `..\01` and `..\02`, with fonts for episode 1 in `..\01` and for episode 2 in `..\02`)
+- For example, if you have different font attachments for episodes 1 and 2, make folders called `..\01` and `..\02`, with fonts for episode 1 in `..\01` and for episode 2 in `..\02`.

-You should then add one of the folders as an attachment in mkvtoolnix before you export as `options.json`.
+- You should then add one of the folders as an attachment in mkvtoolnix before you export as `options.json`.

-When editing `options.json`, you should replace the episode number in the folder name with `EPNUM`.
+- When editing `options.json`, you should replace the episode number in the folder name with `EPNUM`.

 ## License